Vellavu

 Vellavu is a place in the Pariyaram gram panchayat of the Kannur District, state of Kerala, India.

 Location

 Vellavu is situated on the bank of Vellavu river. (commonly known as Kuppam River).
 On the north it is bounded by Mavichery, on the south by Thalora, on the east by Nellipparamba, and on the west by Kuttiyeri.
 Ezhukunnu is a hill station on the bank of the Vellavu River.
-The Taliparamba Rajarajeswara temple and Thrichambaram Sreekrishna temple are very near to this place.
+The Taliparamba Rajarajeswara temple, Thrichambaram Sreekrishna temple and Kanjirangad sree vaidyanatha temple are very near to this place.
 The villagers are mainly engaged in agricultural works.